SmartTokenLabs/TokenScript/ERCs/ERC5XXX draft.md

 ### Rationale
-Using this method avoids the need for building secure and certified centralised hosting and allow scripts to be hosted anywhere: IPFS, github or cloud storage.
+Using this method avoids the need for building secure and certified centralised hosting and allow scripts to be hosted anywhere: IPFS, GitHub or cloud storage.

 ### Backwards Compatibility
 This standard is compatible with all Token standards (ERC20, 721, 777, 1155 etc).